 Easy Fish Chowder

-This hearty fish chowder soup delivers a big bowl of comfort but not too heavy.
+This hearty fish chowder soup delivers a big bowl of comfort but is not too heavy.
 The broth is so creamy, silky, and rich in flavors.
 It has a perfect consistency, not too thick and not too thin, very similar to New England chowder.
 I think you are going to love it!

 To make this delicious fish chowder, you will need the following ingredients:

 - Clam Juice

 - Heavy cream

 You can use any meaty and firm type of fish, such as cod, haddock, pollock, Pacific rockfish, grouper, snapper, tilapia, bass, or catfish.